pyfar/pyfar/README.rst

 The python package for acoustics research (pyfar) offers classes to store audio data, filters, coordinates, and orientations.
-It also contains common functions for digital audio signal processing and plotting audio signals.
+It also contains functions for reading and writing audio data, as well as functions for processing, generating, and plotting audio signals.

 Getting Started
 ===============